 He often uses phrases like “Believe me…” “And you know what…” and “By the way…”

 I call those idioms conversational lubricant because they keep things flowing.
 Chances are good you use that kind of phrase frequently when you’re just talking to a friend.
 Most of us, when we’re speaking to a bigger audience, or in a more formal setting, strip out those phrases.

 Please, put them back into every talk.
 You’ll sound much more natural and connect better with your audience.

 Of course connecting with your audience depends on more than the words you say.
 We’ll talk more about the impact of non-verbal (and non-conscious) communication.
-Meantime, click through to let us know what you’re learning from the way the candidates speak.
+Meantime, let us know what you’re learning from the way the candidates speak in the comments below.

 Image of Donald Trump – By Marc Nozell (https://www.flickr.com/photos/marcn/24622320840/) [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia CommonsShare this post: